glouppe/info8002-large-scale-data-systems/lecture5.md

 # Hierarchical uniform consensus

-- Same as *Hierarchical consensus*
+- Same as *Hierarchical consensus*.
 - A round consists of *two communication steps*:
     - The leader BEB broadcasts its proposal
     - The leader collects acknowledgements